The Fourth-Moment Theorem on Hilbert Spaces: Preliminaries

-where $f_n \in \mfh^{\odot n} \otimes \mathcal{H}$ are suitable symmetric kernels, and $I_n(f_n) \in L^2(\Om:\clh)$ denotes the $\clh$-valued, $n$-th multiple Wiener-Itô integral satisfying $\EE[I_n(f_n)] = 0$.
-Here $\mfh^{\odot n} \subset \mfh^{\otimes n}$ denotes the $n$-th symmetric tensor product of $\mfh$; see Chapter 1 in \cite{Nua06book} and Chapter 2 in \cite{nourdin2012normal}.
 For careful definitions of these objects in general Hilbert spaces and proofs of the chaos decomposition claim, see Theorem 4.2 in \cite{dukZou24} or Lemma 2.2 in \cite{vidotto2025functional} (and note that the definitions therein coincide).
+Henceforth, we assume that the random variables are centered.

-The Malliavin derivative $D_M$ can then be defined in terms of the chaos expansion as follows
+The Malliavin derivative $D_M$ can then be defined in terms of the chaos expansion \eqref{eq:chaos-decomp-F} as follows

 where $F$ belongs to the domain of $D_M$ defined as